This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird has a more scaleable pricing scheme

-Per-space pricing used by Skedda starts at $99/month, billed annually. deskbird's per-user pricing model offers transparent, per-user pricing so teams only pay for the features needed and aligned with their stage of growth.
-Plans start at €2.50/user/month and include room bookings, visitors and hybrid working features.
+Per-space pricing used by Skedda starts at $99/month, billed annually, for 15 spaces. deskbird's per-user pricing model offers transparent pricing so teams only pay for the features needed at their stage of growth.
+Plans start at €2.75/user/month (annual) or €3.50/month (monthly), and include room bookings, visitor management, and hybrid working features.

 For companies moving from tools like Skedda, deskbird delivers stronger long-term ROI by improving in-office presence and reducing operational complexity.